AKROGIS/AnimalMovement/Documentation/Build_Instructions.rst

 script to "unhook" and delete the old assembly and then install and and "hook up" the new assembly.
 See the individual deploy.sql scripts for where to put the the dlls on the server before running the script.
 IMPORTANT: the deploy.sql scripts will need to be manually edited if additional functions are added or the input parameters or return values of any function are changed.
-DEWARE: changing the input or return value of an existing function will likely break other aspects of the database, so test before deploying.
+BEWARE: changing the input or return value of an existing function will likely break other aspects of the database, so test before deploying.